alexa-labs/skill-sample-nodejs-sauce-boss/instructions/customize-skill-content.md

         },
         ```

+        After you're done editing all of the files necessary, as before, make sure to press **Save**, **Deploy**, and navigate back to the **Testing** tab.
+When you reopen your skill, Alexa should say "Which sauce would you like to learn how to make" instead!

 3.  **New language.** If you are creating this skill for another language other than English, you will need to make sure Alexa's responses are also in that language.